Cleland, North Lanarkshire: Geography

-Both the Glen Noble and the Calder Mains area more recent housing developments adjacent to the Main Street.
-Cleland falls under Murdostoun Community Policing Team.

-The centre of Cleland has a collection of retail shops, presently including branches of Londis and Scotmid.
-There is also a butcher, barbers and take aways and there is also a library.

-There are three churches, Saint Mary's Roman Catholic, the Church of Scotland, and Cleland Baptist Church.

-Delaney's bar (formally Kelly’s Bar) is the home of local supporters of Celtic, and there is a further public house in Bellside.

 Schools

 Cleland is served by two primary schools.
 St. Mary's is the larger of the two schools with a roll of around 140 (excluding nursery), compared with Cleland Primary's roll of around 90.
 St Mary's Primary School also includes the nursery which is non-denominational.

 The two secondary schools which serve the community are Taylor High School in New Stevenston, and Coltness High School near Wishaw.

 Transport

 Cleland is situated in close proximity to the M8 motorway, offering road connections to Glasgow and Edinburgh, between and beyond.
 It is 6 mi from the M74 motorway, offering road connections to England and the M6 motorway.

 Cleland railway station is situated on Bellside Road and is a stop on the Glasgow - Edinburgh via Shotts Line.
 It is around a 30-minute journey to Glasgow and an hour to Edinburgh.
 The trains run every day with a limited service on Sundays.

 Several bus services operate into Glasgow, Wishaw, Motherwell and the surrounding areas.